The Ultimate List of Digital Marketing Terms

 Nofollow – An HTML link attribute that communicates to web crawlers and search engines that the link to the destination web page should NOT transfer SEO equity (ie it shouldn’t give SEO benefit to the recipient).
 According to Google’s guidelines, any link that is unnatural (like you paid for a press release, or you gave a journalist a perk for writing about your product) should have a nofollow tag.

 Organic – A source of traffic to a website that comes through clicking on a non-paid search engine result.
-Organic traffic is a main measurement of an SEO campaign and grows as a site ranks better for keywords, or ranks for more keywords in search engines.
+Organic traffic is a primary measurement of an SEO campaign and will generally grow as a site ranks better for relevant keywords in search engines.

 Panda – A search engine algorithm developed by Google to rate the quality and relevance of content on a webpage.
 Google panda was released in February 2011 and devalued sites in search results that had thin, non original, or poorly written content.